multitudes/oldmultitudes.github.io/_posts/2019-04-09-Music-for-games.markdown

 The sounds of the Spore's soundtrack are created with Pure data.
 I am honestly impressed by the sounds created by the Pure Data application.
 Very beautiful.
-There is only the danger to be tied artistically to a particular this sound which will be immediately recognizable to a listener who know it already.
+There is only the danger to be tied artistically to a particular sound which will be immediately recognizable to a listener who knows it already.
 Personally, I love it but don't have experience with the package at the moment so I cannot say more about it.

 ### Generative Music in your Browser.
 The Web Audio Platform